polysyllabic/chaos/docs/installation.md

 You will also be asked if you want to develop TCC on this device.
 Answering yes will install additional packages to help developers (including doxygen), but unless you're planning to do development work, this just increases the time it takes to install everything.
-On Bookworm-based Pi 4 installs, a reboot may be required halfway through the installation process so the Pi can switch back to the 32-bit kernel that raw-gadget currently requires.
-You will be prompted to re-run the install script after you have rebooted.
-The installation will resume where it left off.
-On current Trixie Pi 4 images, the installer will stop earlier and tell you to use a Bookworm image or supply a custom `kernel7l.img` instead.
+Normally the installer builds against the running 64-bit kernel, which is the default path for current Raspberry Pi 4 and 5 installs.
+If you are using an older 32-bit Raspberry Pi OS image (Bookworm or earlier) and the 64-bit kernel build tree is unavailable, the installer may still ask for one extra reboot so it can fall back to a 32-bit kernel.
+If that happens, rerun `./install.sh` after rebooting and the installation will resume where it left off.

 At the end of the installation, you will have to reboot one more time.
 If you choose not to reboot when prompted, enter the following command when you are ready to reboot.